Slam Frank: History

 The show is based on a Twitter debate from 2022 regarding whether or not diarist and Holocaust victim Anne Frank had white privilege.
 The initial tweets were widely condemned by Jewish organizations.
 The show had a concert presentation on June 16, 2025 at Asylum NYC and began a fully-staged developmental run on September 17, 2025.

 Reception

-New York Times chief theater critic, Ben Brantley said, "the already notorious little musical "Slam Frank" may be the most important new show around", in a post on X. Zachary Stewart writing for Theatermania called it, "A blistering satire of progressive, terminally online sensibilities" and "the edgiest musical playing in New York."
+Ben Brantley, former chief theater critic for The New York Times, said, "the already notorious little musical "Slam Frank" may be the most important new show around", in a post on X. Zachary Stewart writing for Theatermania called it, "A blistering satire of progressive, terminally online sensibilities" and "the edgiest musical playing in New York."
 Writing for The Times, Ben Kawaller described it as "skewer[ing] the absurdity of tribalism while championing our common humanity."